Trusted WordPress tutorials, when you need them most.

 Give all users permission with WPCode to upload SVG files

-Either way, with the code removed, all users will be able to upload SVG files to your WordPress site.
+Either way, with the code removed, all users can upload SVG files to your site.
 Just be sure to click ‘Update’ to save any changes you make.

 Method 2.
 Upload SVG Files in WordPress Using SVG Support

-This method uses the SVG Support plugin and allows you to display inline SVGs in WordPress posts and pages, as well as control who has permission to upload them.
+This second method uses the SVG Support plugin.
+It lets you show SVGs inside WordPress posts and pages and control who can upload them.

 First, you need to install and activate the SVG Support plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+For more details, you can see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » SVG Support page to configure plugin settings.
+Upon activation, you’ll want to head over to Settings » SVG Support to configure plugin settings.

 SVG support settings

-On the settings page, you need to check the box next to ‘Restrict to Administrators?’ option.
+On the settings page, simply check the box next to the ‘Restrict to Administrators?’ option.
 This will allow only a site administrator to upload SVG files in WordPress.

-The next option is to turn on the advanced mode.
+The next step is to turn on the advanced mode.
 You only need to check this option if you want to use advanced features like CSS animations and inline SVG rendering.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.